Career summary and research interests

 Geoffrey Batchen's work as a teacher, writer and curator focuses on the history of photography.
 He is particularly interested in the way that photography mediates every other aspect of modern life, whether we're talking about sex or war, atoms or planets, commerce or art.
 This makes photography a particularly challenging phenomenon to study and a lot of Geoff's work addresses the methodological challenge that this study poses for art history.
 Besides being an expert in the general theory and historiography of photography, Geoff has helped to pioneer the study of vernacular photography (photographs not intended as art, such as snapshots, commercial photos, and objects like photographic jewellery).

-Batchen has published extensively, in eighteen languages to date.
-He is the author of Burning with Desire: The Conception of Photography (1997, with subsequent translations into Spanish, Korean and Japanese, and a forthcoming one in Slovenian), Each Wild Idea: Writing, Photography, History (2001), Forget Me Not: Photography and Remembrance (2004), William Henry Fox Talbot (2008), What of Shoes: Van Gogh and Art History (2009, in German and English), and Suspending Time: Life, Photography, Death (2010, in Japanese and English).
-He has also edited an anthology of essays titled Photography Degree Zero: Reflections on Roland Barthes's Camera Lucida (2009) and co-edited another titled Picturing Atrocity: Photography in Crisis (2012).
+Batchen has published extensively, in twenty languages to date.
+He is the author of Burning with Desire: The Conception of Photography (1997, with subsequent translations into Spanish, Korean, Japanese, Slovenian and Chinese); Each Wild Idea: Writing, Photography, History (2001 and in Chinese); Forget Me Not: Photography and Remembrance (2004); William Henry Fox Talbot (2008); What of Shoes: Van Gogh and Art History (2009, in German and English); Suspending Time: Life, Photography, Death (2010, in Japanese and English); Emanations: The Art of the Cameraless Photograph (2016); and Obraz a diseminace: Za novou historii pro fotografii [Image and Dissemination: Towards a New History of Photography] (2016, in Czech).
+A new collection of his essays, 更多的疯狂念头 [More Wild Ideas: History, Photography, Writing], will appear in Chinese in 2017.
+He has also edited Photography Degree Zero: Reflections on Roland Barthes's Camera Lucida (2009) and co-edited Picturing Atrocity: Photography in Crisis (2012).

-Co-editor, Picturing Atrocity: Photography in Crisis (London: Reaktion Books, 2012).
+Co-Editor (with Mick Gidley, Nancy K. Miller, and Jay Prosser), Picturing Atrocity: Photography in Crisis (London: Reaktion Press, 2012).